google/scaaml/scaaml_intro/README.md

 Make sure to unzip them in this directory (`scaaml_demo`) otherwise the code won't find them.

-Nnote: the Tensorboard logs are optional, they are mostly provided for people interested in looking at how fast the models converged.
+Note: the Tensorboard logs are optional, they are mostly provided for people interested in looking at how fast the models converged.

 ## Usage

-The code is splitted into two parts:
+The code is split into two parts:

 - `train.py` is used to train the attack models.
 It takes as argument a config that define what to train.
 The configuration used in the tutorial is located here `config/stm32f415_tinyaes.json` and you can use it to train your own models by running `python train.py -c config/stm32f415_tinyaes.json`
-- `key_recovery_demo.ipynb` is the notebook that showcases how to use the trained model and the `scaaml` librairy to recover TinyAES keys with just 4 traces.
+- `key_recovery_demo.ipynb` is the notebook that showcases how to use the trained model and the `scaaml` library to recover TinyAES keys with just 4 traces.
 You can either use the models provided, or train your own.